metabase/metabase/docs/questions/sharing/exporting-results.md

 ---
-title: Exporting data
+title: Exporting results
 ---

-# Exporting data
+# Exporting results

 You can export the results of a question or dashboard.